 There are five different entrances to the park, the most popular being Skradinski Buk by means of Lozovac (coming by car or traveling during the low season) and Skradin (coming by boat during the high season).

 High season vs. low season: How to enter Krka National Park

 Free parking is offered at Lozovac, if you drive on your own.
-This is also where you’ll likely enter from if you’re traveling with a tour agency.
-Should you travel during the low season, arriving through Lozovac is your best option, since it’ll get you much closer to the park than Skradin.
+This is also where you’ll likely enter if you travel with a tour agency.
+Should you travel during the low season, arriving through Lozovac is your best option since it’ll get you much closer to the park than Skradin.